amadeus/animator/README.md

 current `target` values.
 When `coords.x` or `coords.y` change, the element transform styles will 'spring towards' the target values.
 You can customize `.stiffness` and `.friction` for different spring effects.

-If you do not set `permanent: true` on the spring settings, then the spring will auto remove itself once it has started moving and all properties have reached their destinations.

 ### Animation Queues